rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 First line is the path to your public keyring (in your public keyring can import other public keys - from your friends - and use them when you want to encrypt a message for one of your friends).
 You also have a secret ring where your secret key.
-You can view it with
+You can view it with:

     tibi@tbarbu-pc:~$ gpg --list-secret-keys
     /space/home/tibi/.gnupg/secring.gpg